Recommendations for ASP.NET security settings

 Disabling of autocomplete

-You should build a custom login page without auto-complete disabled, replacing the default login page.
+You should build a custom login page with auto-complete disabled, replacing the default login page.
 Forms containing user names and passwords, or other sensitive information, should have the autocomplete option disabled on both the form and the sensitive fields.

 Vulnerability to clickjacking attacks